kbbushman/mongo-intro/readme.md

 The mongo interface will load and change the prompt will change to `>`.

 List the shell's commands available: `> help`

-## Think-pair-share:
-- What jumps out as important?
-- Try it

 ## Helpful commands
 - `show dbs`: show database names